mkhan48/LinkMe/README.md

-LinkMe
+LinkMe Android Application and Server
 ======

 Mohammad Saad Khan

 mkhan48@gatech.edu

-LinkMe Android Application and Server

 LinkMe is a client-server application that allows the user to send txt files from one's laptop to their Android device.